 Family Day out with MBNA Thames Clippers, Cutty Sark, Rivington Grill and Emirates Airline……Seeing London from a Different Perspective

 When I was offered the opportunity to visit London with MBNA Clipper, I had some reservations.
-I don’t live in London so it would be a long day plus we were just back from a weekend camping at a festival so I was expecting my 9 year old to be tired.
-The itinerary sounded fun though, really fun and I hoped the day would be one of those memory making days that we both look back on fondly.
+I don’t live in London so it would be a long day but the itinerary sounded fun though, really fun and I hoped the day would be one of those memory making days that we both look back on fondly.

 We travelled down to London the evening before making the most of the off peak fares and stayed overnight in a room booked last minute.
+We also took the opportunity to do some free things in London.
 We woke happy and refreshed ready to meet the team at the London Eye for the start of our day trip.

 Wow.
 If you haven’t been on a MBNA Thames Clipper boat in London.
 Do it.
 Without wanting to sound like an over excited child, it is an amazing way to travel round London!
 Why had I never come across this before??
 The service runs from Putney in the West Zone through the central zone to Woolwich in the East Zone and departs from every major London pier every 20 mins.

 With this many stops it is possible to take in all the usual tourist destinations, normally just a short walk away from the Pier.
 Information guides of the boat tell you which pier you need for the different attractions and how long it will take to walk there from the pier.